-Bharati has a concrete helicopter landing pad at $69^{\circ}24.40'$ S, $76^{\circ}11.59'$ E - west of the main station building at an elevation of 38.5 m.
+Bharati has a concrete helicopter landing pad at 69°24.40'S, 76°11.59'E - west of the main station building at an elevation of 38.5 m.

-The Law-Racovita-Negoita helicopter-landing site (69°23'20"S, 76°22'55"E) is approximately 60 m east of the base.
+The Law Base helicopter-landing site (69°23'20"S, 76°22'55"E) is approximately 60 m east of the base.
 Helicopters would normally land facing into the north-east prevailing winds.

 Small ski/wheeled fixed-wing aircraft operations have previously been conducted infrequently in the region and may be possible on the sea ice adjacent to the stations, though ice conditions vary annually, and the proximity to wildlife colonies make operations on the plateau preferable.
-Landings have been conducted near the site of the previous Russian runway, and proposed compacted snow airstrip at 69°25'59''S, 76°10'25''E. Prevailing winds from the north-east and a slight rise in the surface suggest that landing and taking off towards the north-east is preferable.
+Landings have been conducted near the site of the previous Russian runway and existing snow airstrip (centred on 69°26'00''S, 76°19'58''E).
+Prevailing winds from the north-east and a slight rise in the surface suggest that landing and taking off towards the north-east is preferable.